 Google Voice for business is a cloud-based business telephone system that has features such as auto attendant, call transfer, voicemail and one-button calling among users.

 This “cloud telephony for Google Workspace” offering may be disruptive to the entire business telephony industry.

 Why?
 Because Google has a service that competes directly with popular business VoIP (Voice over Internet Protocol) providers like Vonage, RingCentral, 8×8 and Ooma.
 These vendors all offer an alternative to traditional landline service.

 Granted, most of these players have been around for a while and have all feature rich offerings.

 However, Google has the inside track for Google Workspace customers.
 Google Voice for businesses honors Google Calendar’s working hours.
 The voice offering integrates with Google Meet.

 Google Voice pricing is month to month with no long term contracts.
-So, businesses can drop user licenses during slow periods and add user licenses when things get busy.
+This means that a business can drop user licenses during slow periods and add user licenses when things get busy.

 Google Voice for Businesses Pricing